NSAI is a Notified Body (NB) under 3 EU Directives relating to CE marking and 1 Regulation, these are:

 Ensure the product complies with all the essential requirements of the Directive(s).
 Take appropriate measures to comply or identify existing data and test reports.

 Identify whether independent assessment of your conformity to the Directive, or some aspects of it, is required from a Notified Body.
 This will be stated in the Directive and is dependent upon the product you are CE Marking.
 You must not affix CE Marking to your product until all necessary certifications have been obtained from the Notified Body.
+A list of Notified Bodies and the directives they are notified for can be found on the NANDO Website.

 Maintain technical documentation required by the Directive(s).
 Your technical documentation should support your compliance with the requirements of the Directive.
 It is essential to retain this documentation.